 Jesus provides for each of us and is a model of faithful leadership.
-We need to build trust with our flock and develop our relationships to be more than superficial.
+On this Mother's Day we can find commonality between the faithful leadership of Jesus and the faithful leadership and nurturing care mothers, grandmothers, aunts and others give to their children.
+Mothers need to build trust with their offspring and develop their relationships to be more than superficial.
 We need to be willing to stay focused when the times get tough in order to protect and care for others.
-A good shepherd is resolute, compassionate, just and loving.
+A good shepherd, a good mother figure is resolute, compassionate, just and loving.